 Intra-Building Wiring Strategies and Standards

-The primary connection to the commodity Internet and Internet2 networks, as well as the North Carolina Research and Education Network (NCREN), is presently served by two separate diverse routed 10-gigabit links to MCNC from different ITS data centers on campus.
-At the present time, one link terminates in RTP, the other in Winston-Salem.
+The primary connection to the commodity Internet and Internet2 networks, as well as the North Carolina Research and Education Network (NCREN), is presently served by two separate diverse routed dual 10-gigabit links to MCNC from different ITS locations on campus (40Gps total).
+At the present time, one pair of connections terminates in RTP, the other in Winston-Salem.

 Off-campus University-owned sites (such as the Rizzo Center and the Giles Horney facility) are directly connected to the campus fiber backbone.
-Connections to off-campus rental properties are achieved via Metro Ethernet service from Time Warner or AT&T or dark fiber leased from AT&T (a service which is no longer available for new facilities).
-The monthly charges for these commercial services are paid for by the end-user department.
+Connections to off-campus rental properties are achieved via Metro Ethernet services, P2P VPN services through business ISP connections, or dark fiber leases.
+The availability of these connection options varies based upon location and any monthly charges for these services are paid for by the end-user department.